OEUG99/homelab-iac/readme.md

 # Homelab Infrastructure as Code

-Automated, containerized homelab infrastructure using Docker Compose and Portainer for deployment and management.
+Automated, containerized homelab infrastructure using Docker Swarm and Portainer for orchestration and management.

 ## Overview

 This repository contains a complete homelab setup with four main stacks providing networking, security monitoring, file collaboration, and media automation services.
-All stacks are designed for deployment via Portainer, with the core stack providing the foundation for the entire infrastructure.
+All stacks are deployed as Docker Swarm services via Portainer, with the core stack providing the foundation for the entire infrastructure.

+**Domain:** silentgarden.org

 ## Architecture